 Ferrata Lipella can certainly be ranked high on top of the most prestigeous ferratas of Dolomites.
 It is variety which is most characteristic for it.
 The entry through a long World War I tunnel, a very high W wall, which is climbed ledge by ledge, finally a short summit ridge.
 All with a great, most wild mountain scenery around.

 From Rif.
-Dibona take a marked path No. 403 (towards Forcella Fontananegra), but after a few minutes turn left (westwards) by a route No. 442 (good marked - Grotta della Tofana and Ferrata Lipella).
-Over the scree the path soon reaches the base of the monumental south wall and the path No. 404, coming from the right.
-Now you continue by No. 404 westwards, always beneath the south wall (anyway you have no other choice).
-1h till here.
+Dibona take the marked path No. 403 (towards Forcella Fontananegra), but after a few minutes turn left (westwards) by the route No. 442 (well marked - Grotta della Tofana and Ferrata Lipella).
+Over the screes the path soon reaches the base of the monumental South wall and the path No. 404, coming from the right.
+Now you continue by No. 404 westwards, always beneath the southern wall (anyway you have no other choice).
+1 h till here.

-Reaching the base of the Castelletto (a small south-west tower of Tofana di Rozes) you enter the mountain - by a tunnel, made during the World War I. Here you need a torch, because the tunnel is 500 m long and in some places it is going steep upwards.
-You reach a daylight again on the ridge of Castelletto (height: 2620 m) and now you must descend a little to the real beginn of the Ferrata Lipella (marked by a table).
-From this point it is still possible to escape down on Forcella Coi del Bos (or ascend by that approach up, thus avoiding the tunnel).
+Reaching the base of the Castelletto (a small south-west tower of Tofana di Rozes) you enter the mountain - by a tunnel, made during the World War I. Here you need a torch, because the tunnel is 500 m long and in some places it is going steeply upwards.
+You reach a daylight again on the ridge of Castelletto (altitude: 2620 m) and now you must descend a little to the real beginn of Ferrata Lipella (marked by a table).
+From this point it is still possible to escape down on Forcella Coi del Bos (from there you can ascend also up, thus avoiding the tunnel).